mozilla/legal-docs/README.md

-# Firefox Marketplace Legal Documents
+# Mozilla Legal Documents

-This repository contains all legal documents and their applicable translations.
-The repository is organized within the `docs/` directory, where each subdirectory represents a single legal document.
+This repository contains legal documents and their applicable translations.
+Each subdirectory represents a single legal document.
 Within a document directory is a series of markdown files, each named for the language the document is written in.
-For instance, `docs/privacy_policy/de.md` is the German version of the Marketplace privacy policy.
+For instance, `firefox_privacy_notice/de.md` is the German version of the Firefox privacy policy.

 ## Editing